Get to know the people and the passion behind Tivian

-Our first guest is Dörthe Minde, who serves as Tivian’s Group General Counsel and is based in our Cologne office.
-Join us as we delve into her background, expertise, and what drives her passion for Tivian’s mission.
+Our guest today is Gabriela Schwentke, who is Account Executive at Tivian and is based in our Cologne office.
+Join us as we delve into her background, expertise, and what drives her passion for Tivian’s mission

 What or who has inspired you most in your life, and why?

 My friends & sisters: listening to their stories, values and opportunities inspires me.
 They support and encourage me to take risks and make changes by challenging and holding up the mirror to me.

 What advice would you give to your younger self?

 Keep calm and get a cat.